 rik University in Košice

-Faculty: Faculty of A urts
+Faculty: Faculty of A Arts

 Course ID: KAaA/ VKSLmu/15 Course name: Modern Literary Trends

 Course type, scope a Course type: Lectur Recommended cour Per week: 1 / 1 Per Course method: pre re / Practice rse-load (hours): study period: 14 / 14

-Number of ECTS cro edits: 2
+Number of ECTS cr redits: 2

-Recommended seme ster/trimester of the course: 3.
+Recommended seme ester/trimester of the course: 3.

 Course level: II.

 Prerequisities:

-participate in seminar seminar questions pro- texts by their own clo Failing to follow thes 2 credit tests - 30 %, course and their acade Short oral interpretation theoretical knowledge ired to have their own printed and annotated copy of seminar materials and r discussions on the basis of written preparation in the form of answers to the ovided by the teacher.
-Students must support their interpretations of literary ose reading analyses of the texts and must use quotes from relevant passages.
-Se requirements student will be considered absent. (each test 15%) students present theoretical knowledge acquired during the lemic skills (close reading analysis) ion of literary text- 50 % students show their ability to implemet acquired e and academic skills in their interpretation of literary text tive participation in seminar discussion $(20\%) + 2$ credit tests $(30\%) +$ short literary text (50%)
+arguments, based on Each student is require participate in seminar seminar questions protects texts by their own close Failing to follow thes 2 credit tests - 30 %, course and their acad Short oral interpretation in seminar discussion: students show their ability to formulate strong academic their written preparation - 20% ired to have their own printed and annotated copy of seminar materials and r discussions on the basis of written preparation in the form of answers to the rovided by the teacher.
+Students must support their interpretations of literary ose reading analyses of the texts and must use quotes from relevant passages. se requirements student will be considered absent. , (each test 15%) students present theoretical knowledge acquired during the lemic skills (close reading analysis) ion of literary text- 50 % students show their ability to implemet acquired ge and academic skills in their interpretation of literary text etive participation in seminar discussion (20%) + 2 credit tests (30%) + short literary text (50%)